togostanza/metastanza/stanzas/breadcrumbs/README.md

 ]
 ```

 `id` key in data is mandatory and its values should be uniqe for every node.
+Numbers as well as strings are accepted.

 ### Dropdown menu display